AOEpeople/puppeteer-fetchbot/README.md

 > Command line input example

-    $ fetchbot --job=./examples/aoe.people.and.languages.json --slowmo=250 --output=a-json-file.json --headless --debug
+    $ fetchbot --job=./path/to/job/file.json --slowmo=250 --output=a-json-file.json --headless --debug

 ## Job configuration (JSON)
-A configuration is a simple JSON object which has on the highest level URI's as keys.
+A job configuration is a simple JSON object which has on the highest level URI's as keys.
 > Example the configurations highest level

     {